aws-samples/aws-fault-injection-simulator-workshop/LOCAL.md

 ./deploy-parallel.sh
 ```

-If you need to make updates to existing stacks, the deploy script can be called as
+If you need to make updates to existing stacks, the deploy script can be with the `update` flag:

 ```
 ./deploy-parallel.sh update